 The cost of electronics seems like it’s going up but many devices are within the reach of the average American thanks to buyback programs, credit, and more.
 The average American is trading up their cell phone every 12 to 18 months and this is led to an explosive amount of growth in the electronics industry.
 Because technology is changing at a rapid pace, we are starting to see many of our landfills filling up with a variety of electronics that can be difficult to break down.
 Here is what to do with your E-waste in Tampa.

 Toxic materials can often be released from old electronic devices into the environment.
-The waste remains a growing problem and E-waste in Tampa is starting to fill up our landfills at a rapid pace.
+Waste remains a growing problem and E-waste in Tampa is starting to fill up our landfills at a rapid pace.

-There’s an overall need for effective electronics recycling program with E waste being one of the fastest-growing waste streams in the entire world.
+There’s an overall need for an effective electronics recycling program with E-waste being one of the fastest-growing waste streams in the entire world.
 It’s estimated that there are over 48.5 million tons of waste generated for our landfills each year.

 By choosing to dispose of your E-waste with the recycling program you can prevent some of these top concerns: